LT42/ddns-updater/README.md

 # DDNS-Updater

-This script let you dynamic updates of A records for domains maintained with [PDNS Manager](https://github.com/loewexy/pdnsmanager/).
+This script let you perform dynamic updates of A records for domains maintained with [PDNS Manager](https://github.com/loewexy/pdnsmanager/).

 It is used for dynamic updating via dyndns clients like e.g. routers.